rohinKumarKodes/Waveform-and-Spectrum-Analyzer-with-I2S-Mic-SSD1351-and-ESP32/README.md

 ## Purpose

-A hobby project and proof-of-concept for future embedded audio systems.
+A hobby project for aesthetics and proof-of-concept for future embedded audio systems.
 The architecture can be adapted for:

 - Wireless **audio classification** systems
 - **Signal monitoring** tools in remote locations
-- Audio visualizers paired with music players or radios
+- Audio visualizers paired with music players or radios'

-This project also happens to be aesthetic and addicting to look at in my opinion
 ---

 ## How to Run